 1 tsp. vanilla extract

-2 c. all-purpose flour
+2 cups all-purpose flour

+Preheat oven to 325 degrees.
 Line two large cookie sheets with parchment paper.
-Preheat oven to 325 degrees.

 In a large bowl, add butter, sugar, salt, and vanilla.
 Cream ingredients together; add flour.
 Continue to mix ingredients until everything is blended.
 Form dough into a ball.

 Place dough on a piece of parchment paper that is coated with a light coating of flour.
 Roll dough out until it is about 1/4” thick.
 Use more flour if needed.
 Cut out cookies using a cookie cutter.
 Place cookies on prepared cookie sheet about 1 1/2” apart.
 Bake for about 8 minutes.
 Do not over bake.
 They will firm up after removing them from the oven.
 Allow cookies to cool completely on cookie sheet before moving them.

 I made a thin batch of buttercream icing and dipped the top of each cookie in the icing.
 I used some homemade colored sugar sprinkles to fancy them up.

 These cookies would be perfect to serve at a ladies luncheon, bridal shower, or a tea party.